 In 2011, the site added blog content, and expanded its online grouping and forum capabilities, as well as a professional directory.

 In 2012, the CMS Connection moved off the CMS Expo site to its own domain.
 The professional directory was expanded, to help people compare and choose CMSs that are best suited for their particular applications.
-Over 300 news and blogposts were created to cover various CMSs.
+Over 300 blogposts were created to cover various CMSs.

 In 2013, we re-designed The CMS Connection to make the site easier to navigate, and less cluttered.
 We also streamlined its focus, zeroing in on CMS-related news and views.
 While the "community" aspects were an interesting experiment, it wasn't heavily used, as users had more than enough connectivity via LinkedIn, Twitter, Facebook and Google Plus.
 So, that social networking function of the service was postponed, opting to focus all attention on providing quality, focused CMS content.
 In 2013, The CMS Connection grew to over 1,600 articles, on 28 different CMSs.

 In 2014, The CMS Connection added 8 new contributors, including the addition of Bryan Ruby as the CMS Connection's Managing Editor.
 Bryan is well-known in the CMS Community as the founder of the very popular CMS Report.
 John Coonen remained as Publisher and editor, helping to curate articles from various CMSs and technology resources.
 Over 4,000 CMS-related posts were added to the CMS Connection.

 In 2015, the site architecture and hosting environment went through a major upgrade, which effectively improved performance of the site by over 300%.
 More changes are underway to further improve performance and SEO optimization, making The CMS Connection an even more relevant resource for technologists and business pros.
 Over 3,000 articles were added to the CMS Connection in 2015.